Wednesday, December 14, 2011

 \tikzstyle{every node} = [fill=white]

-for better readability, and delete
+for better readability, and deleteline width = XXX

 for standard line width